-6 Retailer service providers accessing NMI Standing Data
+6 Service providers accessing NMI Standing Data

-This chapter discusses retailer service providers accessing NMI Standing Data.
-It outlines the current arrangements for retailer service providers to access NMI Standing Data, the proponent's and stakeholders' view on formalising these arrangements in the proposed rule change and the Commission's analysis and conclusion.
-The Commission notes that access to NMI Standing Data by third parties acting on their own behalf or on behalf of consumers will be addressed in a separate rule change arising from the AEMC's Power of Choice review.
+This chapter discusses service providers accessing NMI Standing Data.
+It outlines the current arrangements for service providers to access NMI Standing Data, the proponent's and stakeholders' view on formalising these arrangements in the proposed rule change and the Commission's analysis and conclusion.
+The Commission notes that access to NMI Standing Data by third parties acting on their own behalf or on behalf of consumers will be addressed in a separate rule change on third party access to data arising from the AEMC's PoC review.